ibm-messaging/connectivity-pack-kafka-connectors/README.md

 1. Create a `KafkaConnector` custom resource to [define your connector configuration](https://ibm.github.io/event-automation/es/connecting/setting-up-connectors/).

    - Specify `com.ibm.eventstreams.connect.connectivitypacksource.ConnectivityPackSourceConnector` as the connector class name.

-    - Configure the connector properties according to the [connector documentation](./connectors/source-connector.md#configuration) and refer to the [application-specific guidance](./applications/salesforce.md#) for a list of permitted values that can be assigned to each property.
+   - Configure the connector properties in the `config` section as described in the [source connector documentation](./connectors/source-connector.md#configuration).
+You can find the supported values for your source in the [application-specific guidance](./applications/salesforce.md#).
 The following is an example of a connector configuration for Salesforce:

        ```yaml
        apiVersion: eventstreams.ibm.com/v1beta2
        kind: KafkaConnector
        metadata:
          labels:
            # The eventstreams.ibm.com/cluster label identifies the KafkaConnect instance
            # in which to create this connector.
 That KafkaConnect instance
            # must have the eventstreams.ibm.com/use-connector-resources annotation
            # set to true.
            eventstreams.ibm.com/cluster: cp-connect-cluster
          name: <name>
          namespace: <namespace>
        spec:

          # `tasksMax` should be equal to the number of object-eventType combinations
          # In this example it is 3 (object1 - CREATED, object2 - CREATED, object2 - UPDATED)
          tasksMax: 3

          # Connector class name
          class: com.ibm.eventstreams.connect.connectivitypacksource.ConnectivityPackSourceConnector

          config:
-            # Which data source to connect to eg. salesforce
+           # Which data source to connect to, for example,  salesforce
            connectivitypack.source: salesforce

-            # URL to access the data source
+           # URL to access the data source,  for example, `https://<your-instance-name>.salesforce.com`
-            connectivitypack.source.url: <URL of the data source instance eg. salesforce login url - `https://login.salesforce.com`>
+           connectivitypack.source.url: <URL-of-the-data-source-instance>>

            # Credentials to access the data source using OAUTH2_PASSWORD authentication.
            connectivitypack.source.credentials.authType: OAUTH2_PASSWORD
            connectivitypack.source.credentials.username: <username>
            connectivitypack.source.credentials.password: <password>
            connectivitypack.source.credentials.clientSecret: <client-secret>
            connectivitypack.source.credentials.clientIdentity: <client-identity>

            # Objects and event-types to read from the datasource
            connectivitypack.source.objects: '<object1>,<object2>,[<object3>]'
            connectivitypack.source.<object1>.events: 'CREATED'
            connectivitypack.source.<object2>.events: 'CREATED,UPDATED'

            # Optional, Specifies the format for Kafka topic names generated by the connector.
            # Placeholders like '${object}' and '${eventType}' will be replaced dynamically
            # based on the connector configuration.
 Ensure the format resolves to valid Kafka topic names.
-            # '${object}.${eventType}' is the default format, but its specified here for clarity.
+           # '${object}-${eventType}' is the default format, but its specified here for clarity.
-            connectivitypack.topic.name.format: '${object}.${eventType}'
+           connectivitypack.topic.name.format: '${object}-${eventType}'

            # Specifies the converter class used to deserialize the message value.
-            # Change this to a different converter (e.g., AvroConverter) if needed.
+           # Change this to a different converter (for example, AvroConverter) if needed.
            value.converter: org.apache.kafka.connect.json.JsonConverter

            # Controls whether the schema is included in the message.
-            # Set this to false to disable schema support, or to true to enable schema inclusion (e.g., for Avro).
+           # Set this to false to disable schema support, or to true to enable schema inclusion (for example, for Avro).
            value.converter.schemas.enable: false

            # Specifies the converter class used to deserialize the message key.
            # You can change this to another converter if necessary.
            key.converter: org.apache.kafka.connect.json.JsonConverter
        ```

-    - Pre-create all Kafka topics as specified by `connectivitypack.topic.name.format` format.

 1. Apply the configured `KafkaConnector` custom resource to start the connector and verify that it is running.

+## Supported Connectors

+**SALESFORCE**: The Salesforce connector enables streaming of Salesforce platform events and Change Data Capture (CDC) events by using the Faye client or Bauyex protocol.
+This connector also supports discovery of custom objects and properties.
+For more information about the Salesforce connector, see the [Salesforce application-specific guidance](./applications/salesforce.md).

 ## Uninstalling IBM Connectivity Pack